Montford Area Historic District: History

 According to the National Park Service the origin of the name Montford is unknown.
-In 1893 Montford was incorporated as an autonomous village to the north of Asheville.
-This was a tiny community of about 50 people, mainly local businessman and their families.
+In 1893, Montford was incorporated as an autonomous village to the north of Asheville.
+This was a tiny community of about 50 people, mainly local businessmen and their families.

-In 1889 the Asheville Loan, Construction, and Improvement Company, began to develop the neighborhood.
-The firm purchased and subdivided tracts of undeveloped land north of the Battery Park and sold lots.
+In 1889 the Asheville Loan, Construction, and Improvement Company began to develop the neighborhood.
+The firm purchased and subdivided tracts of undeveloped land north of Battery Park and sold lots.
 The enterprise languished until it was taken over by George Willis Pack, a lumber tycoon from the midwest who moved to Asheville in 1885.
 He is best known today as a philanthropist and benefactor of the Asheville Library and principal public square.
 He also donated land for Montford Park on the southern end of Montford Avenue.

 In 1905 the village of Montford was annexed to the city, and though a few structures survived from the original village, Montford lost its autonomous identity.
-Today, Montford is bounded by U.S. Routes 19/23, I-240, and Broadway.
+Today, Montford is bounded by U.S. Routes 19/23, I-240, and Broadway St.